bkielbasa/developer20/content/post/extracting-the-business-logic-project/index.md

 }
 ```

 From now, the test is green.
-We can add one more test that will check if we validate the name correctly.
+We can add one more test that will check if we wrote the name correctly.

 ```go
 func TestAddNewProjectWithEmptyName(t *testing.T) {